dahanis/ODLivePhotoViewer/README.md

 It is not an official Microsoft application.

 Use it with care, keep backups of important photos, and verify exported files before deleting anything from OneDrive or your iPhone.

+This application is an extension of the CLI application created by @PetrVys - https://github.com/PetrVys/Download-ODLivePhotos